kunaltyagi26/coder-swag/README.md

 Coder Swag is a mock store front designed to learn the fundamentals of Table Views and Collection Views.
 In this app, we created a reusable cell and learnt how to implement segues progragrammtically.

-It used also taught us the basics of how we can display data in an app, this time from a pre-coded service called DataService which served us Arrays of products.
-Alongside this, building the app also taught us how we would load in data to Cells, by creating custom views and having them handle the population of content.
+It is created to learn the basics of how we can display data in an app, this time from a service called DataService which served us Arrays of products.
+Alongside this, by building the app, we learn how we would load in data to Cells, by creating custom views and having them handle the population of content.

 ## Screenshots